amandaz/harbor/docs/installation_guide.md

 * email_from = admin <sample_admin@mydomain.com>

 **harbor_admin_password**: The password for administrator of harbor, by default it is Harbor12345.
 **auth_mode**: The authentication mode of harbor.
-By default the it is *db_auth*, i.e. the credentials are stored in a databse.
+By default the it is *db_auth*, i.e. the credentials are stored in a database.
 Please set it to *ldap_auth* if you want to verify user's credentials against an LDAP server.
 **ldap_url**: The URL for LDAP endpoint, for example ldaps://ldap.mydomain.com.
 It is only used when **auth_mode** is set as *ldap_auth*.
 **ldap_basedn**: The basedn template for verifying the user's credentials against LDAP, for example uid=%s,ou=people,dc=mydomain,dc=com.
 It is only used when **auth_mode** set as *ldap_auth*.
 **db_password**: The password of root user of mySQL database.